George (PJ) Perry - Principal Investigator

 Medical Science Training Program and Department of Anthropology

-Office: Carpenter Building - Room 514
+Office: Susan Welch Liberal Arts Building - Room 217

 Email: ldp5186 (at) psu (dot) edu